PROCEDURES & POLICIES

 University policy recognizes the financial account as belonging to the student and therefore, to protect student privacy, account information is considered confidential.
 Students can choose to provide permission for a 3rd party to access their account information by completing a Release of Information document found on the HUB service portal under the Registar's office list of services.

-The 2017 On-Campus study sessions are as follows:
+The 2021 Spring/Summer study sessions are as follows:

-If you are taking on-campus courses over the spring/summer semester and wish to use loan funding to pay for courses you must be registered in a total of 6 credit hours over 6 continuous weeks of study.
+If you are taking courses over the spring/summer semester that are typically offered on-campus and are now being offered remotely within the specific term start and end dates noted above and wish to use loan funding to pay for courses you must be registered in a total of 6 credit hours over 6 continuous weeks of study.
 Any gap between the study sessions will cancel your full-time status.

-If you are taking online courses over the spring/summer semester the following requirements must be met for us to process a full-time student loan:
+If you are taking online courses (that typically allow you 6-months to complete) over the spring/summer semester the following requirements must be met for us to process a full-time student loan:

 If you are taking a combination of course types over the spring/summer semester the above "Online" requirements must be met for us to process a full-time student loan.